israelMateos/IceFlix/README.md

 $ pip install .
 ```

-After installing it, you can either create an IceStorm instance and connect to it, or connect to an existing IceStorm instance:
+After installing it, you can either create an IceStorm instance and connect to it, or connect to an existing IceStorm instance.

 **1. Create your own IceStorm instance.**